ievamisk/sample-site/README.md

 ## About
 * This design was created from given design template
 * Created using HTML, CSS(SASS), Angular5
-* Has form validation (name fields allow only letters, message field - letters, numbers and some special characters)
+* Has form validation (name fields allow only letters, message field - letters, numbers and some special characters (changes border color according to result, if valid - green, invalid - red)
 * Responsive
 * Tested and works on newest browsers (Chrome, Firefox, IE)